DanielWestberg/economicalc/README.md

 Steps to build the app on your local device:

 1. Clone the repo
 2. Install flutter if you don't already have it.
-Please already have Android Studio or Xcode for IOS users
+Also install Android Studio or Xcode for Android and IOS users respectively
 3. run ```flutter pub get``` in the frontend folder
 4. Connect your device to your computer.
 It is also possible to use a simulator, but some features such as the camera and bank login will not work on it